Protein Calculator – How To Calculate Protein Intake

 Last Updated on

-Protein is an important nutrient for maintaining the cells in our body.
+Protein is an important nutrient that helps maintain the cells in our body and aids weight loss, muscle growth, and general health.
+Getting enough protein in your diet may help promote muscle growth and repair, which is important for anyone engaging in physical activity.
 And that is why it’s important to ensure you are consuming enough protein.
 This calculator helps to measure your total protein intake as per your calorie requirement, age, and physical activity level and to help you ensure that you meet your specific protein needs.
 Scroll down to check out the tool.

 System